 Not all side effects for dutasteride may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
-You may also report side effects to the FDA.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to dutasteride: oral capsule liquid filled

 Check with your doctor immediately if any of the following side effects occur while taking dutasteride:Rare

 - Chest pain or discomfort